liflab/beepbeep-3-book/pre-markdown/core/README.md

 {@snipm basic/FilterConditionSimple.java}{/}

 As we can see, the bottom part of the chain passes the input stream through an `ApplyFunction` processor, which evaluates the function {@link jdc:ca.uqac.lif.cep.util.Numbers.IsEven IsEven}.
 This function turns the stream of numbers into a stream of Booleans, which is then connected to the filter's control pipe.
 The end result of this chain is to produce an output stream where all odd numbers from the input stream have been removed.
-Obviously, if a more complex condition needs to be evaluated, you can use a `FunctionTree` instead of a single function.
-As a matter of fact, you are not limited to a single `ApplyFunction` processor, and can create whatever chain of processors you wish, as long as it produces a Boolean stream!
+Obviously, if a more complex condition needs to be evaluated, a `FunctionTree` can be used instead of a single function.
+As a matter of fact, users are not limited to a single `ApplyFunction` processor, and can create whatever chain of processors they wish, as long as it produces a Boolean stream!

 ## Slicing a stream